Gr05/multi-host-hyperledger-network/README.md

 	$ npm install
 	$ meteor

-Then Open the file :
+You have some modification to do before the App works with your config Then Open the file :

 > server/main.js

+and replace all the IP by yours ("10.41.24.170" raspi for me, "10.41.24.236" pc for me) You also have to change the IP by yours into

+> basicApp/invoke.js
+> basicApp/invokepi.js

+At the line 18 : `var order = fabric_client.newOrderer('grpc://10.41.24.236:7050')`

-and replace all the IP by yours ("10.41.24.170" raspi for me, "10.41.24.236" pc for me) You should now go on `localhost:3000` and look at the yellow square "état du compteur" see that the value is 210.
+You should now go on `localhost:3000` and look at the yellow square "état du compteur" see that the value is 0 with error.

+Now you have to register user, so click on "EnrollAdmin Org1 Button" and then "Register user1" button.
+You should see appear logs telling that everything works well in meteor server log.

+Then the value should be updated to 3 when clicking on yellow square.

-If you use exec `useChaincode.sh` in the cli like explain just beside, the value should be updated to 220 when refreshing
+If you use exec `useChaincode.sh` in the cli like explain just beside, that will change the value in the Blockchain and then you can see what happen refreshing or clicking on the yellow square (because that refresh the values).
+You can also open a new terminal and do :

+	$ cd ~/hyperledger/multi-host-hyperledger-network/Build-Multi-Host-Network-Hyperledger/basicApp
+	$ node invoke.js

+This script is the simulation of production for the house1 it use the identity you created just before and so there is nothing else to do to make it works.

+Don't try to execute the `invokepi.js` on you pc it is designed to be execute on raspberry.

+## Use the invokepi.js

+We didn't use the invokepi yet.
+But this one have to be executed on raspberry and so you have to create user2 and put the keys on the raspberry at the right place. follow the instruction to use it.

+### Register the user to create files.

+On the Client WebApp, click "Enroll AdminOrg2" you should have CA2 running.
+Then click "Register User2" Now you have the key files created on `~/hyperledger/multi-host-hyperledger-network/Build-Multi-Host-Network-Hyperledger/basicMeteoApp`
+Copy paste it in your pi via scp:

+	$ scp -r ~/hyperledger/multi-host-hyperledger-network/Build-Multi-Host-Network-Hyperledger/basicMeteoApp/hfc-key-store pi@[your pi Ip]:/home/pi/hyperledger/multi-host-hyperledger-network/Build-Multi-Host-Network-Hyperledger/basicMeteoApp
+	$ scp -r ~/hyperledger/multi-host-hyperledger-network/Build-Multi-Host-Network-Hyperledger/basicApp/invokepi.js pi@[your pi Ip]:/home/pi/hyperledger/multi-host-hyperledger-network/Build-Multi-Host-Network-Hyperledger/basicApp

+Then go on you raspberry and execute the script.
+Everything should be OK.

 # NEXT